datafolklabs/cement/doc/source/dev/output.rst

 who has ever built a bigger application that produces a lot of output will know that this can get ugly very quickly in your code.

-Uses an output handler allows the develop to keep there logic clean, and offload the display of relevant data to an output handler, possibly by templates or similar.
+Using an output handler allows the developer to keep their logic clean, and offload the display of relevant data to an output handler, possibly by templates or other means (GUI?).

 An output handler has a 'render()' function that takes a data dictionary that it uses to produce output.
 Some output handler may also accept a 'template'